 • Do not attempt to kill or catch the snake but do try to remember what the snake looked like.

-• If you have time, take note of the time of the bite.
+• If you can, take note of the time of the bite.

 • Remember, remain calm and wait for help.